magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-known-issue-2.4.0-installation-fails-with-outdated-stores-cache.md

 ---
 title: "Magento 2.4.0 known issue: 2.4.0 installation fails with outdated stores cache"
-labels: "2.4.0,Magento Commerce,Magento Commerce Cloud,cache,extensions,fail,installation,known issues,stores,troubleshooting"
+labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,cache,extensions,fail,installation,known issues,stores,troubleshooting
 ---

 This article provides a solution for the issue where your Magento 2.4.0 installation fails with the error message " *The default website isn't defined.
 Set the website and try again.* " displayed in the console.